talcytoo/smartframinglocal/README.md

 # Smart Portrait Framing (DTEN Design Proposal)

 This project involves taking one or several camera feeds and automatically turning them into a clean and organized grid of cropped human portraits.
-It detects faces, tracks individuals over time, frames each person into a consistent aspect ratio, and highlight the active speakers in real time.
+It detects faces, tracks individuals over time, frames each person into a consistent aspect ratio, and highlights active speakers in real-time.
 This demonstration version is a design proposal demo for DTEN, aiming to facilitate complex in-person group discussions where multiple people share a single device, such as in study groups, classrooms, or conference rooms.

 ---